CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-CLI-User-Guide/Monitor-Container-Environment.md

  - /pages/viewpage.action?pageId=12321042
 pageID: 12321042
 ---
-The NetQ Agent monitors container environments by integrating with Kubernetes API server.
-Cumulus Networks recommend installing the NetQ Agent on the server with the containers.
+The NetQ Agent monitors many aspects of containers on your network by integrating with the Kubernetes API server.
+In particular, the NetQ Agent tracks:

-NetQ monitors many aspects of containers on your network, including their:

-- **Identity**: The NetQ agent tracks every container's IP and MAC address, name, image, and more.
+- **Identity**: Every container's IP and MAC address, name, image, and more.
 NetQ can locate containers across the fabric based on a container's name, image, IP or MAC address, and protocol and port pair.
-- **Port mapping on a network**: The NetQ agent tracks protocol and ports exposed by a container.
+- **Port mapping on a network**: Protocol and ports exposed by a container.
 NetQ can identify containers exposing a specific protocol and port pair on a network.
-- **Connectivity**: NetQ can provide information on network connectivity for a container, including adjacency, and can identify containers that can be affected by a top of rack switch.
+- **Connectivity**: Information about network connectivity for a container, including adjacency, and can identify containers that can be affected by a top of rack switch.

-NetQ helps answer questions such as:

-- Where is this container located?
-- Open ports?
-What image is being used?
-- Which containers are part of this service?
-How are they connected?
+{{%notice note%}}
+Cumulus Networks recommends installing the NetQ Agent on the server with the containers.
+{{%/notice%}}

+This topic assumes a reasonable familiarity with Kubernetes terminology and architecture.

 ## Use NetQ with Kubernetes Clusters

-The NetQ Agent interfaces with a Kubernetes API server and listens to Kubernetes events.
+The NetQ Agent interfaces with the Kubernetes API server and listens to Kubernetes events.
 The NetQ Agent monitors network identity and physical network connectivity of Kubernetes resources like Pods, Daemon sets, Service, and so forth.
 NetQ works with any container network interface (CNI), such as Calico or Flannel.

 The NetQ Kubernetes integration enables network administrators to: